glamod/marine-user-guide2/docs/source/index.rst

 Each aggregation is stored in an individual netcdf file.

-All the aggregations are configured in a common configuration file, (:ref:`mon_grids_um`).
+All the aggregations are configured in a common configuration file, :ref:`mon_grids_um`.
 The current configuration for the MUG excludes reports not passing all the quality checks.
 The same tool can be used to produce data summaries with different filter criteria, but modifying the filter values in the configuration file.

-A launcher bash script configures the LSF job for each table and logs to \
+A launcher bash script configures the SLURM job for each CDM table and logs to level2/log/*sid-dck*/*config_file*-*table*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
-/log/monthly_grids/*table*.log in the data directory.

 .. code-block:: bash

-   ./marine-user-guide/data_summaries/monthly_grids_launcher.sh version monthly_grids.json
+   ./marine-user-guide/data_summaries/monthly_grids.slurm version config_file

+where:

+* version: tag to use for Marine User Guide version
+* config_file: path to the monthly grids configuration file

 Selected quality indicators time series